freemiumvpn/fpn-blog/docs/developer/how-to/web/2021-01-21-runtime-env-vars-v2.md

 ## Introduction

-If you are looking for the FE solution and a description of the problem [See part 1](/docs/developer/how-to/web/runtime-configs-with-webpack-and-docker).
+If you are looking for the FE solution and a description of the problem [see part 1](/docs/developer/how-to/web/runtime-configs-with-webpack-and-docker).

 Configurations should be provided at runtime, and there should be a clear separation of configuration at code, as prescribed by the [12 factor app guideline](https://12factor.net/).